jg-digital-media/jgdm_darts_scorer/assets/blogs/_blog_six.md

 app.js:204 No checkouts found for score: for 3

-It looks like the main reason for missing checkouts is we weren't checking for bull checkouts for higher scores.
+It looks like the main reason for missing checkouts is that we weren't checking for bull checkouts for higher scores.

-We simply added a new condition check for this when doing checkouts for triple double combinations.
+We simply added a new condition check for this when doing checkouts for triple-double combinations.

 ```javascript
 if (remainingAfterTriples > 0 && remainingAfterTriples <= 50) {